9600dev/llmvm/README.md

 ### The Problem this prototype solves

-ChatGPT supports 'function calling' by passing a query (e.g. "What's the weather in Boston") and a JSON blob with the signatures of supporting functions available to be called locally (i.e. def get_weather(location: str)...).
+Most LLMs support 'function calling' by passing a query (e.g. "What's the weather in Boston") and a JSON blob with the signatures of supporting functions available to be called locally (i.e. def get_weather(location: str)...).
 Examples seen [here](https://medium.com/@lucgagan/understanding-chatgpt-functions-and-how-to-use-them-6643a7d3c01a).

 However, this interaction is usually User Task -> LLM decides what helper function to call -> local host calls helper function -> work with result, and does not allow for arbitrary deconstruction of a task into a series of helper function calls that can be intermixed with both control flow, or cooperative sub-task execution.
+The LLM also misses out on valuable context: the previous code that's been executed, the types of variables, and so on.

 This prototype shows that LLM's are capable of taking a user task, reasoning about how to deconstruct the task into sub-tasks, understanding how to program, schedule and execute those sub-tasks on its own or via a virtual machine, and working with the VM to resolve error cases.
 We ask the LLM to use [Python](https://github.com/bazelbuild/python) expressed as [A-normal form](https://en.wikipedia.org/wiki/A-normal_form) as the programming language, and execute Python statement-by-statement on a local Python interpreter.
 When errors arise (syntax errors, exceptions, or semantic problems), we pause execution and work with the LLM to understand and resolve the error by exposing the locals dictionary, and allowing the LLM to "debug" the current execution state.